 However… knowing how you got the rice burnt is valuable information.

-Which leads us to STEP 2.
+This leads us to STEP 2.

-STEP 2 is to always try find out how you were responsible for the outcomes you are getting.
+STEP 2 is to always try to find out how you were responsible for the outcomes you are getting.

 Whenever we blame the environment or people around us for what we failed to attain… we are doing something unconstructive.
 We are indirectly saying that our ability to win or succeed… is in the hands of other people and our environment.
 Which is the same as saying that, as far as succeeding is concerned, we are useless to ourselves since OUR success is determined by others.

 And the way the mind works is quite simple: You will get more of what you tend to believe.
 If you deeply believe that your success is determined by others or factors that you have no control over… then you will BEHAVE like it is true.
 Your attitude and habits will show it.
 They will be a complete contrast to the attitude and habits of those that believe that they are capable of creating the success they desire.

 Put these two types of people in the same room and they will have very little in common to talk about.

 For most of us (if not all of us), logic and reasoning only come second to beliefs.
 We create logic and reasoning to REINFORCE our beliefs.
 This is why we are stubborn.
 We always seek ways to defend who, how, and why we are.
 What we believe we are.